junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean stares at him harder, bursting into a second wave of laughter.
 "This is so you, Cas.
 God, I miss this."

 The sun is bright outside today.
+The sunlight shines onto their faces, dying their figures a celestial gold.

 <br>